Sierra Nevada Regional Resource Kit

 Data Credits and Disclaimers:

-• USFS Rocky Mountain Research Station (RMRS)
+• Forest Service Rocky Mountain Research Station (RMRS)

 • Pyrologix - Primary data contact: James Newman (California State BLM Office) jnewman@blm.gov